Chris Franklin: Comedy career

 Franklin has performed with numerous musicians and comedians, including Jimeoin, Steady Eddy, Garry Who, Carl Barron, Richard Stubbs, Elliot Goblet, Raymond J Bartholomew, Marty Fields, The Empty Pockets, John Robertson, Peter Rowsthorn, Bob Franklin, Stevie Starr, and Mr Methane.

 During 2001, Franklin toured extensively with Steady Eddy in their live show Guess Who's Pissed.
 Franklin has also toured with The Radiators across Australia.

-In 2006 a DVD was released called "Let bogans be bogans".
-It contains Chris Franklin's standup routine and video clips of his parody songs.
+In 2006, a DVD was released called Let Bogans Be Bogans; it contains Chris Franklin's stand-up routine and video clips of his parody songs.

 Music

 Franklin's first CD single, "Bloke", a parody of Meredith Brooks' song "Bitch", was released on 31 January 2000 through EMI Music Australia.
-The song reached number fifteen on the charts in its first week in and subsequently achieved number one and platinum status with more than 120,000 sales.
-"Bloke" was the third highest selling single by an Australian artist of that year.
+The song reached number fifteen on the charts in its first week in and subsequently achieved number-one and platinum status with more than 120,000 sales.
+"Bloke" was the third-highest-selling single by an Australian artist of that year.
 The song was nominated in two categories at the ARIA Music Awards of 2000; namely, "Best Comedy Release" and "Highest Selling Single".

 Franklin released a second single entitled "Mullet Head", a parody of the hit single "Gimme Head" by The Radiators, who perform live on the single.
 "Mullet Head" was nominated for "Best Comedy Release" at the ARIA Music Awards of 2001.